 2024-08-22

-The choice of control mode is crucial in the design of variable frequency converters.
+The choice of control mode is crucial in the design of variable frequency converter.
 Common control modes include V/F control, vector control, and Direct Torque Control (DTC).
 Different control modes are suitable for different applications:

 This is the most commonly used control mode, suitable for general applications such as fans and pumps.
 V/F control meets the requirements of constant torque loads through simple speed adjustments.
 Manufacturers usually preset a constant torque V/F mode, which is suitable for most application scenarios.